 Grow your green thumb and any food you please!
 Learn smart strategies for veggies, fruit and more that make bringing fresh food to your table a breeze.
 When you grow your own food, you get delicious flavor and a lower grocery bill!
 Join horticulture expert Melinda Myers and discover her insider tricks for growing carrots, peppers, raspberries and so much more. …

-One of the most important things you need in your backyard if you intend to grow your own food is good soil.
+One of the most important home and gardening tips if you intend to grow your own food is good soil.
 Depending on where you live, you might have soil that can handle a lot of different fruits or vegetables, or you may be very limited.
 There are some natural ways to improve your soil as well….

 Have you ever pulled out your flour or cornmeal and found little creepy crawlies in it?
 I’ve done that and it’s the grossest thing.
 I had to completely empty my pantry cabinets one summer because the pantry bugs were everywhere.
 If you don’t secure pantry items like flours and baking goods, the bugs will find a home inside!
 Fortunately, like other natural pest control ideas, there are some easy ways to get rid of pantry bugs….